mauriciojost/olympus-photosync/README.md

 sbt docker:publishLocal          # To build a docker image
 ```

+You cal also build your own docker image to launch the project in different architectures, such as ARM.
+See [here](extras/docker/run/README.md) for more details.

 ### Contribute

 This project is _open source_ so you can help make it better.